 Step 5: Click "Run" to perform hard disk diagnostics and fix the not mounting/not working Seagate Backup Plus.

 Solution 7: Fix the not mounting or working Seagate Backup Plus drive by reformatting

-1. Recover data from the unmountable/corrupted Seagate Back Plus
+1. Recover lost data from the unmountable/corrupted Seagate Back Plus

 1. Download and install iBoysoft Mac Data Recovery on Mac.